Cryptveil/100-days-of-python/README.md

 Day 80 onwards mark the "Professional" projects in the course, and there are no tutorials nor hints for finishing them, and therefore they will be 100% built by me.

+# Afterthoughts
+This challenge made me realize how much I like solving problems and how much I like coding.
+It was something I missed a lot.

+It also made me realize that ~~Python fucking sucks lol~~ I will enjoy working more with other languages.